-Students must notify the Registrar immediately of any changes in personal information including changes in address, name, marital status, citizenship.
+Students must notify the Registrar immediately of any changes in personal information including changes in address, name, or citizenship.
 Students who wish to change either their surnames or given names must provide proof of an official name change, in the form of legal documentation.
-A Change of Personal Information form, to be used for this purpose may be obtained at the Office of the Registrar or on the Ambrose University College website (www.ambrose.edu/registrar).
+A Change of Address or Name form, to be used for this purpose may be obtained at LINK.
 Ambrose University College is not responsible for incorrect mailing, missed deadlines or failure to receive information when these incidents are due to the student's failure to report a change of address.